ammonhaggerty/my-digital-twin/README.md

 While working on a prior deep personalization AI project (not unlike the digital twin work) I had a breakthrough when having domain-trained agents generate synthetic summary data from structured data (e.g., tables and lists).
 I had the agent generate a comprehensive summary in narrative form.
 My reasoning being that LLMs are largely trained on prose and extract context from clues in the sentence and paragraph.
 By pre-analyzing the data through a specific contextual lens (e.g., this is the bloodwork data of a 40 yo male), subsequent ingestion of the data can be parsed with generalized understanding because the context is now baked in.

 Based on the synthetic summary insight, I chose to convert all my long-form articles into pre-processed summaries.
-This involved using the GTP o1-preview to break the article into an inventory of learnings, insights, relationships, reflections, etc. One benefit is that these summary parts become modular sound bytes I see applied across related engagements.
+This involved using the GPT o1-preview to break the article into an inventory of learnings, insights, relationships, reflections, etc. One benefit is that these summary parts become modular sound bites I see applied across related engagements.

 Managing a large corpus of data, currently at 30,000 words, presented its own set of challenges.
 I found that organizing this information hierarchically allowed the model to process and retrieve details more efficiently.
 By structuring the data into coherent categories and subcategories, I could establish clear relationships between different concepts.
 This organization not only made it easier for the model to understand the context but also enhanced the consistency of its responses.